You may or may not have connections already here. Adelaide Connected are here to provide you with some guidance and links to help get you started

 It makes South Australia one of the great boutique regions of the world.

-Adelaide Connected are not a migration agent however you can seek the advice of a migration agent who can give you the best possible advice.
+You can seek the advice of a migration agent who can give you the best possible advice on options to move here.
 If you do not have a migration agent, below are some reference guides to help you get started.

 If you are looking for employer sponsorship you are best to speak to a migration agent about this and/or Immigration SA and Department of Home Affairs.